aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-apache-poi/missing-features-in-apache-poi/track-changes-in-documents/_index.md

-﻿---
+---
-title: Track Changes in Documents – Aspose.Words for Java
+title: Track Changes in Documents POI – Aspose.Words for Java
 articleTitle: Track Changes in Documents
 linktitle: Track Changes in Documents
 description: "Aspose.Words for Java allows to track changes in documents.
 Apache POI does not provide an opportunity to track changes in a document."